-High induction slot diffusers from Krantz combine sleek appearance with rapid mixing of supply and room air, resulting in draught free conditions in the occupied zone.
+The Inductive Slot Diffuser from Advanced Airflow Solutions combine sleek appearance with rapid mixing of supply and room air resulting in draught free conditions and uniform temperature profiles in the occupied zone.

-The diffuser profile allows discreet integration in the ceiling design offering flanged or recessed profiles that can be arranged in continuous or finite lengths.
+The diffuser profile allows discreet integration into the ceiling design offering standard and high capacity options and standard and narrow flange designs.
+Diffusers can be arranged in continuous rows or finite lengths with end flanges.

 Airflow adjustment is via colour coordinated plastic rolls which can be set to provide optimum discharge patterns.